 5.08.
 Layoff Status Defined

 Layoff status shall be defined as the three-year period starting with the effective date of layoff.
 To initiate layoff status, the individual must register with the Office of Human Resources.
 To maintain layoff status, the individual shall notify that office at least quarterly regarding employment status, or whenever a change of address or employment status occurs.
 Layoff status ends automatically when an individual accepts an alternative appointment that is not temporary, fails to accept an appropriate alternative appointment, resigns, or fails to notify the Office of Human Resources of changes of address or employment status.
 The primary test in the determination of appropriate alternative appointment is not salary level but comparability of the qualifications necessary and skill level required.

 5.09.
 Reappointment Rights and Referral Priority

 The UW-Madison shall devote its best efforts to securing alternative appointments in positions for which staff laid off under this chapter are qualified.
 The head of the operational area responsible for the layoff is encouraged to identify and inform the employee of any comparable positions in related operational areas.
 An academic staff member on layoff status may be hired without open recruitment into an academic staff position in another unit at the discretion of that department or unit.
 Units are encouraged to provide released time to academic staff members being laid off for such purposes as retraining, job interviews, career counseling, or job searches.
 Members of the academic staff on layoff status or on notice of layoff shall have referral priority rights to all academic staff vacancies for which they may reasonably qualify.
-Such referrals shall be made by the Academic Personnel Office prior to posting of position vacancies.
+Such referrals shall be made by the Office of Human Resources prior to posting of position vacancies.
 Prospective employers must consider these persons before consideration of other referrals, if any, and before the commencement of open recruiting, and upon request must give written reasons to any referred academic staff member on layoff status to whom employment is refused.